sscl-tech/npth-dsl-spec/README.md

 MyRect : create Rectangle
 ```

-First it need to write the parser rules for the grammar.
+First it needs to write the parser rules for the grammar.
 Here the grammar starts with `program`.
 Here `program` is the startRuleName.
 The parser rule is following bellow:

 ````